xe-esina/IFMO_JDBC_20191001/README.md

 It should return a SetMapper instance that maps whole result set to a set of `Employee` instances.

 It should perform cursor moving in order to get all Employee instances.
 If an Employee has a Manager it should contain it as Employee instance as well.

+P.S.
+You may not alter domain classes or anything from test, just as a reminder.